hsribei/meteor-postal/README.md

 ## Step 3: Have at it:

-Then browse to `/postal` on your website and fire away.
+Browse to `/postal` on your website and fire away.
 This is what it looks like:

 ![Talk to your users](http://i.imgur.com/skSrqJW.png)